 Call your doctor right away if you have serious side effects.
 Call 911 or your local emergency number if your symptoms feel life threatening or if you think you’re having a medical emergency.

-Serious side effects, explained below in “Side effect details,” include:
+Serious side effects, explained below in “Side effect details,” include an allergic reaction.

 Side effect details

-You may wonder how often certain side effects occur with this drugor whether certain side effects pertain to it.
+You may wonder whether this drug causes certain side effects and how often they occur.
 Here’s some detail on certain side effects this drug may or may not cause.

-As with most drugs, some people can have an allergic reaction after taking Lokelma.
-It isn’t known how often this side effect occurred with Lokelma in clinical studies.
+For some people, Lokelma can cause an allergic reaction.
+But it isn’t known how often this side effect occurred with Lokelma in clinical studies.

 Edema

 Lokelma may cause edema because it contains sodium (salt).
-For every 5 g dose of Lokelma you take, you also take in about 400 mg of sodium.
+For every 5 grams (g) of Lokelma you take, you also take in about 400 milligrams (mg) of sodium.
 Taking in extra salt can cause your body to retain (hold on to) extra water, which may cause fluid buildup.

 If you develop edema while taking Lokelma, talk with your doctor.
 They may suggest that you reduce the amount of sodium in your diet.
-They may also suggest using a diuretic (water pill).
-Or, they may suggest another medication for treating your hyperkalemia.
+They may also suggest using a diuretic (water pill) or trying another medication for treating your hyperkalemia.

 Diarrhea (not a side effect)